metasfresh/metasfresh-documentation/_installation_collection/EN/How_do_I_setup_the_metasfresh_stack_using_Docker.md

 ---
-title: How to set up the metasfresh stack using docker?
+title: How to set up the metasfresh stack using Docker?
 layout: default
 tags:
   - Docker